[Our Perspective by Jennifer Rock and Michael Voss]

 [ ] Awards, endorsements and customer testimonials.
 You’ve been keeping track of accolades and great quotes from your happy customers, right?
 Post a few outstanding new reviews.

 [ ] Social media channels.
 Is it time to delete the links to your social media accounts that you’ve let languish?
-Maybe you created a Periscope or Instagram account you should highlight instead.
+Maybe you created a YouTube or Instagram account you should highlight instead.
 Make sure any links or buttons take visitors to fresh, compelling content.
-If not, remove the buttons the site entirely.
+If not, remove the buttons from the site.

 [ ] Check your links.
 Click through your entire site and test for broken or dead links.